IJES-logo

 As best we know, Jacques Ellul and Thomas Merton never corresponded with each other, and Ellul never mentions Merton in his writings.
 On the other hand, Merton—Trappist monk, religious writer, and social critic—did read and comment on Ellul.
 Although his initial enthusiasm for Ellul’s works moderated over time, Merton unquestionably appreciated and gained insight from them.

-“[The] attitude of the peace movement to technology
+“The attitude of the peace movement to technology will determine its spiritual base.”–Thomas Merton

 Ellul’s The Technological Society and Merton’s “Spiritual Roots of Protest.”
 Merton jotted the words quoted above as he read The Technological Society, originally published in 1954 as La Technique.
 Ping Ferry, who had shepherded the English translation of this book, was so eager to place it in Merton’s possession that he had sent the monk an unpublished manuscript during the summer of 1964.
 Merton explained, though, that he “did not have the energy to go through it in that form, as I do a lot of reading walking around outside.”
 Ferry then forwarded the published volume in late October, just days before the peacemakers retreat.